nova0821/iotjs-wiki/IoT.js-API:-GPIO.md

 * `direction: 'in' | 'out' | 'none'` - direction of the port.
 * `mode: String` - pin mode.
 * `callback: Function(err: Error | null)`.
+  * if callback is not provided and error occurs, throws `Error` object

 Configure single port.
 All pins bound to this port will have the configuration.